rjw57/richwareham.com-static/_drafts/getting-started-in-electronics.md

 on the use of flip-flops in computer memory if you don't know your "D-type"s from your "JK-type"s.

-## Knowledge
+# Knowledge

+Once you've got your equipment, you need to start learning.
 I started with a little basic electronics knowledge from school and a couple of courses at University.
 I was rather dismissive of electronics ad University viewing it as a subject deeply steeped in "magic".
 As I've gotten older, I've realised that electronics people viewed software as similarly being the domain of wizards and sorcery.
 Such is any skill when viewed from outside.

 That being said I was aware, perhaps distantly, of the following: